samparkewolfe/Sound_Control/README.txt

 //ToDos

-Do routing of the input and output datastreams using radio buttons and metros
+Do routing for instrument outputs and sensor controlling
+	Make on/off buttons for each sensor and synth

-Build the storeing of the datastreams in a dict
+Build the storing of the datastreams in a dict
-	Make a visualisation of the dictionary contence
+	Make a visualisation of the dictionary contense